SHRINKER STRETCHER REVIEW

 Eastwood Sheet Metal Stretcher

-Note: Make small incremental stretches every inch or so.
-Pushing down too hard over and over in one area will cause the sheet metal to over stretch and tear the sheet metal.
+Note: Make small incremental stretches around every inch.
+Pushing down too hard in the same spot will cause the sheet metal to over stretch and tear.

 Eastwood Sheet Metal Stretcher stretching sheet metal back to original shape